 In order to understand cavities better, let’s first define what they are.
 Cavities – also known as dental caries or tooth decay – are holes in a toddler’s teeth that are caused by bacteria.
 Not all bacteria inside the mouth are harmful, though.
 Some bacteria help to keep the mouth healthy.

 The bacteria that cause harm on your little one’s teeth feed on sugar.
 When the bacteria combine with sugar, it forms plaque.
 After a while, the plaque starts to eat away at the enamel on the teeth.

 Take a look inside your toddler’s mouth right now.
-Do you see any white spots on her teeth?
+Do you see any white spots on his teeth?
 That’s the start of the decaying process.
 If not treated, the decay will continue to eat away at the tooth through the enamel (the first layer of the tooth), exposing the dentin (the second layer of the tooth).
 When this happens, pain and infection will occur.